faisalshahnewaz/Web-development-project/README.md

 # Web-development-project
 Mutual fund application

-This is a mutual fund web application prototype.
+This is a prototype mutual fund web application.
 It was an academic team project.
 It provides both User and Admin functionalities.

 Development Tools: